MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 3. In your **Edge** browser, select the **Microsoft 365 admin center** tab, and then in the navigation pane, select **Users**, and then select **Active Users**. <br/>

 4. In the **Active users** window, select the **ellipsis** icon that appears at the end of the menu bar, and then in the drop-down menu, select **Directory synchronization**.

-5. In the **Azure Active Directory preparation** window, select **Go to the Download center to get the Azure AD Connect tool**.
+This initiates the **Add or sync users to Microsoft 365** wizard.

+5. In the **Add or sync users to Microsoft 365** wizard, on the **Select a migration option** page, select the **Continuous sync** option and then select **Next**.

+6. On the **Prepare by running IdFix** page, select **Next**.

+7. On the **Review synchronization tools** page, Holly had originally planned to select the **Azure AD Connect** option given Adatum's Exchange hybrid deployment.
+But just to verify that this is the correct solution, Holly has decided to use the system tool that recommends the synchronization tool to use based on your synchronization requirements.
+Holly will use this feature to verify whether Azure AD Connect is the correct choice for Adatum. <br/>

+	Select **Help me decide**.
+This option enables you to select from amongst a variety of requirements that your organization may have.

+8. In the list of requirements that appears, select the following Adatum requirements to see which sync tool the system recommends: <br/>

+	- **I have a single or multiple connected forests that I need to sync users and groups from.**  <br/>

+	**Note** After selecting this check box, note the recommendation that appears at the bottom of the page.
+By just selecting this one requirement, the system recommends using **Azure AD cloud sync**. <br/>

+	- **I require the ability for users to access both on-premises and clound-based applications using the same passwords (Password hash sync and Password writeback).**  <br/>>

+	**Note** After selecting this second requirement, the recommendation is still **Azure AD cloud sync**. <br/>

+	- **I have Exchange on-premises objects that I need to sync to the cloud (Exchange hybrid).**  <br/>

+	**Note** After selecting this third check box, the recommendation has changed to **Azure AD Connect**.
+This confirms that Holly's initial thought of selecting Azure AD Connect was in line with what the system would have recommended given Adatum's synchronization requirements.

+9. Select **Next**.
+The system will initiate synchronization using the recommended solution, **Azure AD Connect**.

+10. On the **Sync your users** page, select the **Download Azure AD Connect** box.
 This opens a new tab in your browser and takes you to the Microsoft Download Center.

-6. In the **Microsoft Download Center**, scroll down to the **Microsoft Azure Active Directory Connect** section and select **Download**.
+11. In the **Microsoft Download Center**, a message indicating **Thank you for downloading Microsoft Azure Active Directory Connect** should appear. <br/>

-7. In the **Downloads** window that appears at the top of the screen, once the **AzureADConnect.msi** file has finished downloading, select **Open file**.
+	If a **Downloads** window appears at the top of the screen, select **Open file** that appears below the **AzureADConnect.msi** file once it's finished downloading. <br/>

+	If a **Downloads** window doesn't appear at the top of the screen, select the ellipsis icon (three dots) that appears the right of the User profile icon (the image of a person inside a circle).
+In the drop-down menu that appears, select **Downloads**.
+If a **Downloads** window appears at the top of the screen and it includes the **AzureADConnect.msi** file, then select **Open file** that appears below it.
+However, if **AzureADConnect.msi**  does not appear in the **Downloads** window, then on the **Microsoft Download Center** page, select the **click here to download manually** hyperlink and then repeat this step to open the **AzureADConnect.msi** file.

-8. This initiates the installation of the Microsoft Azure Active Directory Connect Tool.
+8. Opening the **AzureADConnect.msi** file initiates the installation of the Microsoft Azure Active Directory Connect Tool.
+The **Microsoft Azure Active Directory Connect** wizard will start.
+The first page of the wizard may appear and then suddently disappear, or it may not appear at all.
+If this is the case, then select the wizard icon on the taskbar.

-	If a **Do you want to run this file?** dialog box appears, select **Run**.

-	If the **Welcome to Azure AD Connect** window does not appear on the desktop, find the icon for it on the taskbar (it will be the final icon on the right) and select it.

 9. On the **Welcome to Azure AD Connect** window in the setup wizard, select the **I agree to the license terms and privacy notice** check box and then select **Continue**.